vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/LAB_02_migrate_to_asc.md

 1. From the Git Bash window, in the config repository you cloned locally, use your favorite text editor to open the application.yml file.
 Change the entries in lines 82, 83, and 84 that contain the values of the target datasource endpoint, the corresponding admin user account, and its password.
 Set these values by using the information in the Azure Database for MySQL Single Server connection string you recorded earlier in this task.
 Your configuration should look like this:

-   > **Note**: The original content of these three lines in the application.yml file has the following format:
+   > **Note**: The original content of these three lines in the application.yml file have the following format:

    ```yaml
        url: jdbc:mysql://localhost:3306/db?useSSL=false